 If you have submitted a request you must check your University of Manchester email inbox for the reply (replies will not be sent to any other personal email addresses).
 You must ensure that you look out for this email and read it immediately when it comes through.
 This will tell you what action has been taken and what you need to do next.

 Blackboard Announcements, email Announcements, Blackboard emails and Discussion Boards

 Your unit co-ordinators, and the Student Support Office will send out important information via Blackboard Announcements, Blackboard emails or via regular email.
 Do NOT assume that emails sent to you that look like blanket announcements are unimportant, as they frequently contain vital information.
 It is your responsibility to read all communications to you, the university will not accept a “lack of knowledge” due to you not reading emails and announcements as a reasonable excuse.

 Deadlines for Unit Based Work

-All eLearning assessments (such as learning modules and ePBLs) have deadlines of Friday at 16:00:00 on the allocated dates (unless specifically stated otherwise on Blackboard).
+All eLearning assessments aim to have deadlines of Friday at 16:00:00 on the allocated dates (unless specifically stated otherwise on Blackboard).
 Start dates can vary, but assessments are open for a sufficient length of time for you to be able to complete them.